What is the main source of law authorising this entity form?

 How are shares issued? (including information on payment obligations, registration requirements)

-he capital is divided into quotas, which are cumulative and indivisible parts of the capital of a Limited Liability Company (LLC) and which cannot be incorporated into negotiable instruments.
+The capital is divided into quotas, which are cumulative and indivisible parts of the capital of a Limited Liability Company (LLC), and which cannot be incorporated into negotiable instruments.

-Under the Commercial Code (“Codigo de Comercio”), the capital stock will not be less than five thousand lempiras; will be divided into social parts that may be of unequal value and category, but that in any case will be of one hundred lempiras or a multiple of one hundred.
+Under the Commercial Code (Codigo de Comercio), the capital stock must not be less than 5000 lempiras and may be divided into social parts that may be of unequal value and category, but that in any case will be of 100 lempiras or a multiple of 100.
 When the company is incorporated, the capital must be fully subscribed.

-The sum of the contributions made will not be less than five thousand lempiras.
+The sum of the contributions made must not be less than 5000 lempiras.

-Each partner will not have more than one social part.
-When a partner makes a new contribution or acquire all or a fraction of the part of a co-associate, the value of its social part will increase by the respective amount, unless it is deal with parties that have different rights.
+Each partner will not have more than one (1) social part.
+When a partner makes a new contribution or acquires all or a fraction of the part of a co-associate, the value of such partner's social part will increase by the respective amount, unless it involves a transaction with parties that have different rights.

-When so established by the articles of incorporation, the partners, in addition to their general obligations, they will have to make supplementary contributions in proportion to their original contributions.
-It may also be agreed in the articles of incorporation that the partners are obliged to carry out ancillary services, and by virtue of this, the content, the duration and modality of these benefits, the compensation that corresponds and the sanctions against partners who do not comply.
+When so established by the articles of incorporation, the partners, in addition to their general obligations, will have to make supplementary contributions in proportion to their original contributions.
+It may also be agreed in the articles of incorporation that the partners are obliged to carry out ancillary services, and the articles may also provide for the content, duration and modality of such benefits and the corresponding compensation and for sanctions against partners who do not comply.

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?